D.M.A in music education, Boston University (2014)

 A cappella singing is the subject of my research interest and the centerpiece of my teaching efforts in choral singing.
 Unaccompanied singing in a vocal ensemble contributes to the development of students' musical skills, including intonation, sight singing, rhythm, tonal memory, vocal range and flexibility, and musical expressivity.

 Exploring this topic in its application to both traditional music and contemporary collegiate a cappella was the subject of my doctoral dissertation research.
 In that study, I sought to understand the impact that a cappella singing has on undergraduate students, from the perspectives of the students themselves, of faculty choral directors, and of recent graduates that were presently teaching music in schools.
-Through individual interviews, focus groups, observations and a survey, this research addressed the following questions: In what ways is a cappella ensemble singing perceived to contribute to the musical development of undergraduate students?
-Are there measurable differences between students and faculty in the perceived benefits of a cappella ensemble singing?
-Are there measurable differences between the perceived benefits of traditional and contemporary a cappella ensemble singing?
+Through individual interviews, focus groups, observations and a survey, this research addressed the following questions: In what ways is a cappella singing perceived to contribute to the musical development of college student musicians?
+Are there measureable differences in the perceived benefits of traditional and contemporary genres of a cappella choral singing between undergraduate students and faculty directors?

-My work at Salve Regina is to bring students closer to music, whether that is to explore music education, or simply to enjoy the experience of making music together in our choral ensembles, while they actively pursue their dream in another area of study.
-Perhaps throughout the course of these experiences, students will be touched by the joy of music and will, in the process, share their joy with others.
+My work at Salve Regina is to bring students closer to music, whether that is to explore music education or performance as a major, or simply to enjoy the experience of making music together in our choral ensembles, while they actively pursue their dream in another area of study.
+Perhaps throughout the course of these experiences, students will be touched by the joy of music and, in the process, will share their joy and enthusiasm for this art with others.